GianFF/CookUnityTechExercise/README.md

 ### Assumptions:

-Any IP is static.
-They change from user to user over time, meaning that an IP from one city can be used by another city the next request.
+For the traces response, specifically the "Distance between United States and country of origin (in Kilometers)": it would be calculated using the latitude and longitude provided by the IP Data API, this is because 2 IPs in the same country can have many kilometers of difference.
 Currency exchange can change from request to request.

 ### Decisions:

+`traces` service must calculate the response each request.
+When called, it should delegate in another service the calculation of the "Most traced country".
+Delegating to another service makes lighter the amount of processing for this service.

+The `statistics` endpoint must not calculate the response on each request.
+It will only query the DB to get the response.

 The "Most traced country" would be stored in the DB:
 * In order to do that I think the best option is to keep an incremental number in the DB for each traced country.
 * That way the update should be easy to do and the value easy to query.

 The "Longest distance from requested traces" should be also stored in the DB.

-`traces` service must calculate the response each request.
-When called, it should delegate in another service the calculation of the "Most traced country" and the "Longest distance from requested traces".
-Delegating to another service makes lighter the amount of processing for this service.

-The `statistics` endpoint must not calculate the response per request.
-It will only query the DB to get the response.

 ## Dev Dependencies